-Still need parent gift ideas?
+Do you need parent gift ideas?
 Check out this post with lots of easy parent Christmas gifts.
 For volunteer and staff gift tags and lot of FREE printables, check out 10 Free Christmas Printables for the Last Week Before Break!

 Planning a bit for January before you leave for break?
 The first week back in January is a great time to write New Year’s resolutions and to set new learning goals!
-These goal setting writing crafts in an Olympics theme and Superhero theme make great January bulletin boards!
+Click here for New Year’s activities and ideas for your classroom.